 - Do we see the subject's fresh prints in and around the fire area?

-If we answer Yes, to these questions.
-Then we can answer the important question with surety.
-Yes.
-The campfire fits the missing persons timeline.
+If we answer Yes to these questions; we can then answer the important question with surety.
+Yes, the campfire fits the missing person's timeline.

-Ageing factors
+Aging factors

-Going Deep into Ageing Sign
+Going Deep into Aging Sign

+Using our campfire example, let's assume the campfire was cold.
+The ashes, charcoal, and sticks are cold to the touch.
+If there were shoe tracks in the ash, the rain had long since washed them away.
 However, we can still smell the faint scent of wood smoke in the air.
 The smell is subtle.
 But it's there.
-And if we look close at the burned wood in the campfire.
-We determine through ageing techniques.
-We know the sticks have been freshly gathered.
+And if we look closely at the burned wood in the campfire, we determine through aging techniques, that the sticks have been freshly gathered.

 Trailing Spoor

-In the best tracking circumstances spoor is easily found and trailable.
+Spoor such as footprints, clothing, broken twigs, pushed-down grasses, a beer can, or in the case of a smoker, a freshly discarded cigarette butt, can be a clear Sign.
+In the best tracking circumstances, Spoor is easily found and available.
 But the reality is the opposite.
 Trailing is a mix of clues and nothing found.
-Human tracks disappear under grasses or removed by weather.
-Or often hard compacted ground makes it difficult to impossible for trailing.
+Human tracks disappear under grasses or are removed by weather.
+Often, the hard compacted ground makes it difficult to impossible for trailing

-Trailing in Difficult Ground
+Trailing on Difficult Terrain

 Locating the Missing Subject

+There are many variables to locating a lost hiker.
+Valuable information is needed to begin an earnest search in the correct area.
 Where was the person last seen (PLS)?
-Did they leave a note of where they have gone hiking?
+Did they leave a note indicating where they have gone hiking?
 Who saw them last?
 Were they alone or with someone else?
-The questions are many and getting the right answers help in locating the missing person.

 In Conclusion